Explore Niagara and western New York with Attingham Alumni and Friends in

 GETTING THERE The Buffalo Niagara International Airport (BUF) is the closest airport to the hotel, located 9.5-miles east, or about 17-minutes by car.

-The Richardson Hotel has free, on-site parking for guests for those wishing to drive or rent cars.
+The Richardson Hotel has free, on-site parking for those guests wishing to drive.
 Self-parking and street parking is not permitted.
 For information about hotel parking restrictions and guidelines, please call the hotel at (716) 493-2610.

 Participants will be responsible for their own travel transfers to and from their accommodations.
 The hotel does not offer a free shuttle service for guests arriving from/departing to any local airport, so please plan accordingly.